Stillwater Area Scholastic Cycling Advocates

 Stillwater Area Scholastic Cycling Advocates shall submit the Form 990 to its board of directors prior to the filing of the Form 990.
 While neither the approval of the Form 990 or a review of the 990 is required under Federal law, the corporation’s Form 990 shall be submitted to each member of the board of director’s via (hard copy or email) at least 10 days before the Form 990 is filed with the IRS.11.05 Board

-(c) All papers and materials considered by the board shall be open to the public following the meeting at which they are considered, except where the board passes a motion to make any specific paper or material confidential.
+(a) All board deliberations shall be open to the public except where the board passes a motion to make any specific portion confidential.11.06 Staff Records

-(a) All staff records shall be available for consultation by the staff member concerned or by their legal representatives.(b) No staff records shall be made available to any person outside the corporation except the authorized governmental agencies.
+(a) All staff records shall be available for consultation by the staff member concerned or by their legal representatives.11.07 Donor Records

-(a) All donor records shall be available for consultation by the members and donors concerned or by their legal representatives.(b) No donor records shall be made available to any other person outside the corporation except the authorized governmental agencies.
+(a) All donor records shall be available for consultation by the members and donors concerned or by their legal representatives.12.01 Purpose

 Stillwater Area Scholastic Cycling Advocates requires and encourages directors, officers and employees to observe and practice high standards of business and personal ethics in the conduct of their duties and responsibilities.
 The employees and representatives of the corporation must practice honesty and integrity in fulfilling their responsibilities and comply with all applicable laws and regulations.
 It is the intent of Stillwater Area Scholastic Cycling Advocates to adhere to all laws and regulations that apply to the corporation and the underlying purpose of this policy is to support the corporation’s goal of legal compliance.
 The support of all corporate staff is necessary to achieving compliance with various laws and regulations.12.02 Reporting Violations